 Now, there are three main categories of mileage deductions: business, medical and moving, and charitable.
 In this article, we’re going to cover everything you need to know about IRS medical mileage deductions.

 Medical Mileage Deduction 101

 Beginning on Jan.
-1, 2019, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) has been:
+1, 2023, the standard IRS mileage rates for cars (also vans, pickups, or panel trucks) are as follows:

-- 20 cents per mile driven for medical or moving purposes, up 2 cents from the rate for 2018
+- 22 cents per mile driven for medical or moving purposes.

 - 14 cents per mile driven in service of charitable organizations.